samsuh/2025-learnings/README.md

 notes: initially using sqlite on n8n. will migrate to postgres later before deploying.

-example output for prompt `create music for my game about futuristic space exploratio`
+example output for prompt `create music for my game about futuristic space exploration`
 ```json
 {
   "tasks": [